Unified synthetic Ricci curvature lower bounds for Riemannian and sub-Riemannian structures: Geometric consequences

 \begin{remark} In case $\supp \mm$ is not a singleton, the condition $\mm(\{x\})=0$ for every $x\in X$ is very natural: indeed it is satisfied for all smooth measures typically employed in sub-Riemannian geometry, and it is implied by the generalized Bishop-Gromov Theorem \ref{thm:BG1}\ref{i:BG2} under the assumption that $\sfG$ is meek (see Definition \ref{def:meek}) and that the natural assumption \eqref{eq:Gfinite} holds (see also Remark \ref{rem:onCond3.15}).
 Recall that $\MCP(K,N)$ spaces (for $N\in [1,+\infty)$, $K\in \R$), thus including all $\CD(K,N)$ ones, satisfy this condition. \end{remark}

-\begin{remark} Let $(\mu_t)_{t\in [0,1]}$ be a $W_2$-geodesic between the characteristic measures of $A_0$ and $A_1$, for which the $\CD(\beta,n)$ inequality \eqref{eq:defCDbetan} holds.
+\begin{remark} Let $(\mu_t)_{t\in [0,1]}$ be a $W_2$-geodesic between the uniform distributions on $A_0$ and $A_1$, for which the $\CD(\beta,n)$ inequality \eqref{eq:defCDbetan} holds.
 Then in the l.h.s.\@ of \eqref{eq:BrunMink} one can replace $A_t$ with any (possibly smaller) measurable set on which $\mu_t$ is concentrated.
 An analogous remark applies for the l.h.s.\@ of \eqref{eq:halfBrunMink}. \end{remark}

-If the distortion coefficients are non-increasing or non-decreasing, then the above inequalities can be expressed in terms of the minimal/maximal value of the gauge function $\sfG$ on those set.
+If the distortion coefficients are non-increasing or non-decreasing, then the above inequalities can be expressed in terms of the minimal/maximal value of the gauge function $\sfG$ on an appropriate set.
 More precisely, if $\theta\mapsto\beta_t(\theta)$ is non-decreasing or non-increasing for all $t\in (0,1)$, then letting

 it holds

 This observation, together with the fact that the classical distortion coefficients